-Artistic creativity in Paleolithic times is being interpreted as rooted in survival needs.
-In modern times, artmaking it is a viable option for the aged (retired) polymath as a source of meaningfulness.
+Artistic creativity in Paleolithic times has been interpreted as being rooted in survival needs.
+In modern times, art-making is a viable option for the aged (retired) polymath as a source of meaningfulness.
 We suggest that these two motivations are closely related.

-Polymaths were identified by many scholars as an extraordinary class of cultural heroes.
-We have proposed to consider the existence of two groups: the P-Polymaths and the p-polymath.
-The later is a group of versatile, interdisciplinary, modest, creative individuals.
+Polymaths have been identified by many scholars as an extraordinary class of cultural heroes.
+We propose the existence of two groups: the P-polymaths and the p-polymaths.
+The latter comprise versatile, interdisciplinary, modest, creative individuals.
 Their behavioral traits could be of great interest for research in social psychology and cultural sociology.

-The role of heroes and others in advancing cumulative culture has been briefly touched upon (who rides on the shoulders of whom?).
+The role of heroes and others in advancing cumulative culture has been briefly touched upon: Who rides on the shoulders of whom?

-In a hyper-specialized society, polymaths are not necessarily opposites to specialists.
-We have seen that in certain scenes (job mobility, sequential research themes), the specialist may gravitate into being a multi-disciplinary expert.
+In a hyper-specialized society, polymaths are not necessarily the opposite of specialists.
+We have seen that in certain scenarios (job mobility, sequential research themes), the specialist may gravitate toward being a multidisciplinary expert.
 Eventually, this can be the source of late polymathy emergence.

-Late polymaths from the STEM disciplines in retirement may rejuvenate their creativity by engagement in the arts.
+Late polymaths from the STEM disciplines in retirement may rejuvenate their creativity through engagement in the arts.
 This could become an interesting, enjoyable, valuable, and difficult time for them.

 References

-Adajian, T. (2018), The Definition of Art, Stanford Encyclopedia of Philosophy, https://seop.illc.uva.nl/entries/art-definition/
+Adajian, T. (2018).
+The definition of art.
+Stanford encyclopedia of philosophy. https://seop.illc.uva.nl/entries/art-definition/

-Adorno, Th.
-W. (1970), Astethishe Theorie, Suhkamp Verlag, Frankfurt am Main.
+Adorno, T. W. (1970).
+Astethishe Theorie.
+Suhkamp Verlag.

-Ahmed, W. (2018), The Polymath, Unlocking the Power of Human Versatility, John Wiley & Sons, West Sussex, UK.
+Ahmed, W. (2018).
+The polymath, unlocking the power of human versatility.
+John Wiley & Sons.

-Adajian, T. (2018), The Definition of Art, In Stanford Encyclopedia of Philosophy. https://plato.stanford.edu/entries/art-definition/

-Araki, M. E. (2018), Polymathy: A New Outlook, Journal of Genius and Eminence, 3 (1), 66-82.
+Araki, M. E. (2018).
+Polymathy: A new outlook.
+Journal of Genius and Eminence, 3 (1), 66–82.

-Burke, P. (2020), The polymath, a cultural history from Leonardo da Vinci to Susan Sontag, Yale University Press.
+Burke, P. (2020).
+The polymath, a cultural history from Leonardo da Vinci to Susan Sontag.
+Yale University Press.

-Carroll, N. (1999), Philosophy of art, a contemporary introduction, Routledge, London.
+Carroll, N. (1999).
+Philosophy of art, a contemporary introduction.
+Routledge.

-Cotellesa, A. J. (2018), In pursuit of polymaths: Understanding Renaissance persons of the 21st century, PhD.
-Thesis, The George Washington University.
-ProQuest Dissertations Publishing, 2018.
-10749910.
+Cotellesa, A. J. (2018).
+In pursuit of polymaths: Understanding Renaissance persons of the 21st century (Publication number 10749910) [Doctoral thesis, The George Washington University].
+ProQuest Dissertations Publishing.

 Csikszentmihalyi, M. (1999).
 Implications of a system perspectivity for the study of creativity.
 In R. J. Sternberg (Ed.)
-Handbook of Creativity (pp.313-335).
-Cambridge, UK.
+Handbook of creativity (pp. 313–335).
 Cambridge University Press.

 Curtis, G. (2007) The cave painters: Probing the mysteries of the world's first artists.
-New York, Anchor.
+Anchor.

-Danto, A. C. (1981), The transfiguration of the commonplace, a philosophy of art, Harvard University Press, Cambridge, Massachusetts.
+Danto, A. C. (1981).
+The transfiguration of the commonplace, a philosophy of art, Harvard University Press.

-Danto, A. C. (1989), The end of art: A philosophical defense, History and Theory, 37( 4), pp. 127-143
+Danto, A. C. (1989).
+The end of art: A philosophical defense.
+History and Theory, 37( 4), 127–143

 Davies, S. (2015).
-Defining art and artworlds, The Journal of Aesthetics and Art Criticism 73(4): 375-384.
+Defining art and artworlds.
+The Journal of Aesthetics and Art Criticism, 73(4), 375–384.

-Dean, L., Vale, G. L., Laland, K. N., Flynn, E. G. and Kendal, R. L. (2014), Human cumulative culture: a comparative perspective, Biological reviews., 89 (2).
-284-301.
+Dean, L., Vale, G. L., Laland, K. N., Flynn, E. G., & Kendal, R. L. (2014).
+Human cumulative culture: A comparative perspective.
+Biological Reviews, 89 (2), 284–301.

 Dissanayake, E. (2008).
 The arts after Darwin: Does art have an origin and adaptive function?
-In K. Zijlman and W. van Damme, World art studies: Exploring concepts and approaches, pp.241-263.
-Amsterdam: Valiz.
+In K. Zijlman and W. van Damme (Eds.), World art studies: Exploring concepts and approaches (pp. 241–263).
+Valiz.

-Ecco, U. (1989), The open work, Harvard University Press, Cambridge, Ma.
+Ecco, U. (1989).
+The open work.
+Harvard University Press.

 Feldman, D. H. (1974).
-Universal to Unique.
+Universal to unique.
 In S. Rosner and L. E. Abt (Eds.)
-Essays in Creativity (pp. 45-85).
-Croton-on-Hudson.
-NY: North River Press.
+Essays in creativity (pp. 45–85).
+North River Press.

-Forsey, J. (2001), Philosophical Disenfranchisement in Danto's "The end of art", Journal of Aesthetics and Art Criticism, 59(4), 403-409.
+Forsey, J. (2001).
+Philosophical disenfranchisement in Danto’s “The end of art.”
+Journal of Aesthetics and Art Criticism, 59(4), 403–409.

 Forsythe, E. (2018).
-"Careers within firms: Occupational mobility over the life cycle."
-Upjohn Institute Working Paper 18-286.
-Kalamazoo, MI: W. E. Upjohn Institute for Employment Research.
+Careers within firms: Occupational mobility over the life cycle.
+(Upjohn Institute Working Paper No. 18-286).
+W. E. Upjohn Institute for Employment Research.

 Guilford, J. P. (1950).
 Creativity.
-American Psychologist, 5, 444-454.
+American Psychologist, 5, 444–454.